Arizona Cost of Living

 • Senior Property Valuation Protection Option (“Senior Freeze”): Arizona homeowners 65+ meeting income limits can freeze their primary residence valuation for renewable 3-year periods.

-Practical example: A retiree with $80,000 in Social Security and pension income from California (state tax up to 9.3% on pension) moves to Arizona and pays 2.5% on the pension portion only, with Social Security entirely tax-free.
-The annual savings can range $3,000 to $6,000+ depending on income mix.
-A dedicated full-time agent who specializes in retiree relocations can map this savings against monthly carrying cost in your target zip code so you see the full picture before you write an offer.
+Practical example: A retiree with $80,000 in Social Security and pension from California (9.3% top-bracket state tax) moves to Arizona and pays 2.5% on the pension only.
+Social Security is tax-free.
+Annual savings: $3,000 to $6,000+ depending on income mix.
+A dedicated full-time agent/broker that specializes in retiree relocations maps this against monthly carrying cost in your target zip code.

 Connect With an Arizona Pro